mcakes/assignment_0219/README.md

 ### Step 3

 Using the parameters from Step 2, you can now compute an implied volatility for any strike.
-Use this to come up with a midmarket price for the 21 Dec 2018 2684.79 call.
+Use this to come up with a midmarket price for the 20 Dec 2019 2707.88 (at-the-money) call.
 What would your two way market on this option be?
 That is, quote a bid and ask at which you would be willing to transact.

 ### Bonus

-If you have extra time and want an additional challenge, use your SVI volatility curve to price the 21 December 2018 variance swap.
-You can learn about variance swaps here: http://www.emanuelderman.com/media/gs-volatility_swaps.pdf
+If you have extra time and want an additional challenge, use your SVI volatility curve to price the 20 December 2019 variance swap.
+You can learn about variance swaps [here](gs-volatility_swaps.pdf)

 ## Sample Solution
 See solution.py